apify/apify-docs/sources/academy/tutorials/node_js/how_to_save_screenshots_puppeteer.md

 - You can also save the HTML of the page

-A simple example in an Apify actor:
+An example of such Apify actor:

 ```js
 import { Actor } from 'apify';